 - Are all mobile app features and functions defined?

-- MVP or a full feature app?
+- Is it going to be a MVP or a full feature app?

 - Do I have clear UX/UI design, QA, marketing etc. requirements ready?